 Elia is a multi-talented individual excelling in the realms of debate, writing, and research.
 He is a Seaver Scholar at Claremont McKenna College.

 Beyond the realm of debate, Elia possesses a deep passion for conducting research across various fields, including International Relations, Economics, and Public Policy.
+He is an incoming research assistance at the Federal Reserve Bank of New York.
 He was one of the US Foreign Policy interns chosen from over 50,000 applicants at the Council on Foreign Relations, one of the top 10 think tanks.
-Currently, Elia serves as a research intern at the Foreign Policy Research Institute, California Policy Center, Stanford Economics Department, and Stanford Graduate School of Education.
+He served as a research intern at the Foreign Policy Research Institute, California Policy Center, Stanford Economics Department, and Stanford Graduate School of Education.
 In addition, He also co-organizes UCSB-ECON DeFi Seminar, a platform for researchers worldwide to share their work on decentralized finance.
 Throughout his academic journey, Elia has had the opportunities of conducting research under professors from Stanford, Dartmouth, Carleton, New York University, and the University of Connecticut.